Control Consistency Losses for Diffusion Bridges: Method Details and Discussion

 \subsection{Solving for the training targets}

-Recall from \Cref{sec:method} that we require to compute the training targets $\cS_s := \tfrac{1}{A_s} \int_s^T \alpha_t J_{t|s}^\top \, u(t, X_t) \,\rmd t$, which can be done by solving backwards along the simulated trajectories.
-In particular, we can avoid computing the full Jacobian matrices $J_{t|s}^\top$ by using vector-Jacobian products.
-To performs the computations, we can write the target $\cS_s$ in terms of the next-step target $\cS_{s+\delta t}$ according to
+Recall that we compute the training targets $\cU_s := \tfrac{1}{A_s} \int_s^T \alpha_t J_{t|s}^\top \, u(t, X_t) \rmd t$ by solving backwards along the simulated trajectories.
+To do so, we can write a recursive formula for the target $\cU_s$ in terms of the next-step target $\cU_{s+\delta t}$.
+We include the full calculations below.
+Note that here (and in similar computations throughout the Appendix) we write $X_t$ for notational simplicity, and recall that these computations are performed using the controlled dynamics $X_t^{u_\theta}$.

-where in the final line we approximate the second integral using value of the integrand at the larger timestep.
-By relabelling $\lambda_s := \tfrac{A_{s+\delta t}}{A_s}$, this can be written as
+where in the final line we approximate the second integral using its value at the larger timestep.
+By relabelling $\lambda_s = \tfrac{A_{s+\delta t}}{A_s}$, this can be written as

-This is intuitive; each target $\cS_s$ is constructed as a weighted combination of the `running' next-step target $\cS_{s+\delta t}$ and the next-step control $ u(s+\delta t, X_{s+\delta t})$, and is then transformed by the single-step Jacobian $J_{s+\delta t|s} \approx \Id + \nabla b(s, X_s) (\delta t) + \nabla \sigma(s, X_s) \cdot \delta B_s$.
-The weighting is determined by the choice of $\alpha$-schedule, which therefore determines how `far into the future' the algorithm looks to enforce the self-consistency property.
+This is intuitive; each target $\cU_s$ is constructed as a weighted combination of the `running' next-step target $\cU_{s+\delta t}$ and the next-step control $ u(s+\delta t, X_{s+\delta t})$, and is then transformed by the single-step Jacobian $J_{s+\delta t|s} \approx \Id + \nabla b(s, X_s) (\delta t) + \nabla \sigma(s, X_s) \cdot \delta B_s$.
+The choice of $\alpha$-schedule therefore determines how `far into the future' the algorithm looks to enforce the self-consistency property.
 Following \citet{pidstrigach2025conditioning}, we consider three different choices of $\alpha$-schedule: \textit{next-step}, \textit{average}, and \textit{endpoint} prediction.
-For clarity, we explicitly write out the recursions for these three $\alpha$-schedules below. \begin{itemize} \item \textit{Next-step prediction:} This choice of schedule chooses to only enforce the self-consistency property at consecutive timesteps; that is, it tries to enforce $u(s, X_s) = \mathbb{E}_{\sP^u} [J_{s+\delta t|s}^\top \, u (s+\delta t, X_{s+\delta t}) |X_s]$.
+For clarity, we explicitly write out the recursions for these three $\alpha$-schedules below. \begin{itemize} \item \textit{Next-step prediction:} This choice of schedule chooses to only enforce the self-consistency property at consecutive timesteps; that is, it tries to enforce $u(s, X_s^u) = \mathbb{E}[J_{s+\delta t|s}^\top \, u (s+\delta t, X_{s+\delta t}^u) |X_s^u]$.
 This corresponds to taking $\lambda_s=0$ in the above expression \eqref{eq:app refactored recursion}, so the targets are calculated as